 Description of End Date

-This is a limited term position funded for one year from date of hire with possible extension contingent upon funding renewal.
+This is a limited term position funded to 12/31/2022 with possible extension contingent upon funding renewal.

 The job requires moderate physical effort, lifting 40 lbs. and involves standing and manual dexterity for laboratory work 26-75% of the time.